mk-michal/p3_collaboration/REPORT.md

 Critic is a Q-value network that takes in state and action as input and outputs the Q-value.
 Critic here behaves as a "teacher", evaluating the actions that were provided by the actor.

+## Model Architecture
+For actor, I used two hidden units with 400 and 300 hidden units respectively.
+For each hidden layer ReLU activation function was used.
+Actor outputs two values corresponding to agent actions.
+For output layer we used tanh activation function in order to normalize the output between -1 an 1.

+Critic network received concatenated states of both agents with actions from the actor output.
+We used 2 hidden layers with 400 and 300 hidden units.
+ReLU activation was used for each hidden layer. and output of 1 unit.

 ###Single agent DDPG
 Final model is trained using single agent DDPG algorithm that achieved desired reward df of 0.5 as average over 100 episode.